October 21, 2002

 By: Christopher Reinhart, Associate Attorney

 You asked about the statute that allows a police officer to remove someone from his home because he is mentally ill and dangerous to himself.
 The specific statute you mentioned, CGS § 17-183a, was transferred in the statutes and is now CGS § 17a-503.
 Following is a summary of the involuntary commitment laws.
+This report has been updated by OLR Report 2013-R-0041.

 The law permits the involuntary commitment of people with psychiatric disabilities who are either dangerous to themselves or others or gravely disabled.
 A gravely disabled person is someone who may suffer serious harm because he fails to provide for his basic human needs and refuses to accept necessary hospitalization.